List of Star Wars creatures: Dianoga

-Dianoga, also known as garbage squids, are large, highly adaptable cephalopods capable of growing up to 10 m (32.8 ft) in length.
-They have a spherical body, seven tentacles, a mouth of inward-pointing teeth, and one large eye on a stalk.
-They originated in the swamps of planet Vodran, but can now be found in many watery trash or sewage disposals on any planet in the galaxy, living off of any present organic matter.
-They are primarily scavengers, and only pose a threat to living creatures when starving or frightened.
-Dianogae are now considered sentient beings, as seen in the new canon short story The Baptist.
+Dianogas, also known as garbage squids, are large, highly adaptable cephalopods capable of growing up to 10 m (32.8 ft) in length.
+They have a spherical body, seven tentacles, a mouth of inward-pointing teeth, and one big eye on a stalk.
+They came from the swamps of planet Vodran, but can now be found in many watery trash or sewage disposals on any planet in the galaxy, living off of any present organic matter.
+They are mostly scavengers, and only strike living creatures when frightened or starving.
+Dianogas are now considered sentient beings, as seen in the new canon short story The Baptist.

 Draagax

 Draagax are pack hunters that hunt in the equatorial grasslands of the planet Relkass.
 Apart from hunting small rodents, these animals also consume wild sentinel plants.
-When the plants bloom in the dry season, they provide the draagax with a narcotic that sends them on a berserker frenzy, attacking everything in their path.
+When the plants bloom in the dry season, they give the draagax a narcotic that leads them to become frenzied, striking everything in their path.

-Dragon
+Condor Dragon

-Condor dragon.
-Big
+Condor dragon

 Condor dragons are flying reptiles from the forest moon of Endor.
 They have excellent eyesight and massive fangs for tearing through even the thickest hides.
 They have a wingspan of approximately 3 m (9.8 ft).
 They are known to eat Ewoks.
 They make nests in caves and eat the giant cave spiders.
-The Ewok pony is not the prey of the Condor dragon.